toocolors/cst370-labs/Heaps/README.md

 - deleteMax: Deletes the first node in the heap.
 - display: Prints the heap.
 - displayMax: Prints the maximum value of the heap.
 - insert X: Attempts to insert integer X into the heap.
-Integers must be positive and cannot be repeats.
 - help: Prints command information.
 - info: Prints program information
 - quit: Exits the program.